microsoft/azure-software-radio/gr-azure-software-radio/README.md

 - AZURE_STORAGE_CONNECTION_STRING: Connection string for the blob storage account you created for testing.
 - AZURE_STORAGE_URL: must contain the the URL to the blob storage account with no trailing '/'
 - AZURE_STORAGE_SAS: must contain a SAS token string for the blob storage account specified in AZURE_STORAGE_URL.
-The SAS token must have full permissions to the blob storage account.
+The SAS token must have <specify here> permissions to the blob storage account.
 - AZURE_STORAGE_READONLY_SAS: must contain a SAS token string for the blob storage account specified in AZURE_STORAGE_URL, but with read-only permissions to the blob storage account.